mendersoftware/mender-docs/04.Artifacts/07.State-scripts/docs.md

 In addition, return code `21` is used for the [retry-later](#retry-later) feature.
 All other return codes are reserved for future use by Mender and should not be used.

-## Powerloss hardening
+## Power loss hardening
 If the system loses power during an update, there are two cases that will need to be handled.
 The mender client will execute state scripts as follows:
 - The new partition is not yet committed, in which case the client guarantees that the `ArtifactFailure` scripts will be rerun on the original partition, before resuming normal execution.
 - Power is lost during the execution of `ArtifactCommit_Leave`, in which case the `ArtifactCommit_Leave` scripts will be rerun, on the newly installed partition, at startup before resuming normal execution with the successfully installed update.
-Since these scripts can potentially be rerun in the event of a powerloss, the two script types must be written to be idempotent.
-That is, each script in any of these states must be written so that it behaves correctly even if some, or all, of its steps have already been partially or completely carried out, since a powerloss in any of these two states will cause all of the scripts to be rerun.
-Please be aware though, that this is strictly limited to `ArtifactFailure_Enter`, `ArtifactFailure_Leave` and `ArtifactCommit_Leave`, no other scripts will ever be rerun by the mender-client in case of a powerloss or a crash.
+Since these scripts can potentially be rerun in the event of a power loss, the two script types must be written to be idempotent.
+That is, each script in any of these states must be written so that it behaves correctly even if some, or all, of its steps have already been partially or completely carried out, since a power loss in any of these two states will cause all of the scripts to be rerun.
+Please be aware though, that this is strictly limited to `ArtifactFailure_Enter`, `ArtifactFailure_Leave` and `ArtifactCommit_Leave`, no other scripts will ever be rerun by the mender-client in case of a power loss or a crash.

 ## State script logging